ingenerator/behat-tableassert/README.md

 // Throws unless tables are equal - same columns containing same data, but in any order
 $tableassert->isEqual($expected, $actual, 'Optional extra message');

-// Throws unless actual table contains at least all the specified columns with the same data, ignoring any extra columns
+// Throws unless actual table contains at least all the specified columns with the same data,
+// ignoring any extra columns.
-// Useful if your application produces a large dataset but you only want to specify a few values in your feature file
+// Useful if your application produces a large dataset but you only want to specify a few
+// values in your feature file.
 $tableassert->containsColumns($expected, $actual, 'Optional extra message');
 ```